- Smooth resistance

 The monitor on the ERG200W is a pretty pared-down version of what you’d expect on higher-priced rowers.
 Yet, it still provides you with the fundamentals, by way of countdown timers of your:

-The countdown feature allows you to work to a specific training goal.
+The countdown feature allows you to work toward a specific training goal.
 For example, you can set a goal to burn a set number of calories, with the display counting down from your target to zero.
 The count goal measures every complete pull on the handle as a single count, so you can also set a countdown goal to add variety to your workout.

 This rower cannot track your heart rate.
 The monitor measures 3.7 inches diagonally.
 That’s pretty small.
 In addition, this unit is not backlit, so that it can be quite hard to see when you are going all out during a training session.
 A positive aspect is that the monitor angle can be adjusted.